 With these advantages and disadvantages in mind, it is wise to consider that CD advantages usually outweigh the disadvantages.
 CDs allow you to grow your savings without hassle.
 You can easily compare different types of CDs with the help of online resources, and you can find one that best suits your needs.

 Certificates of Deposit (CD) are useful for people looking for a way to save money while earning a relatively high interest.
-This not only helps you save money, but also earns you interest without requiring any effort on your part.
-The disadvantages of CD’s are minor and typically outweighed by their advantages.
+They not only help you save money, but they also let your money earn more interest with no additional effort on your part.